 (c) contains a declaration that, so far as the debtor or bankrupt is aware, the particulars set out in the statement are correct.'

-2.8 Due to the operation of subsection 6A(2) of the Act and further supported by Wangman v The Official Receiver, the Official Receiver has a discretionary power to either accept or not to accept a statement of affairs as being a valid statement of the debtor’s affairs.
+2.11 Due to the operation of subsection 6A(2) of the Act, subsection 54(1), and further supported by the line of authority cited in Wangman v The Official Receiver, the Official Receiver has a discretionary power to either accept or not to accept a statement of affairs as being a valid statement of the debtor’s affairs.

-2.10 It is the Inspector-General’s expectation that trustees will ensure any statement of affairs form they receive directly from the bankrupt or the bankrupt's proxy is forwarded to the Official Receiver as soon as practicable.
+2.13 It is the Inspector-General’s expectation that trustees will ensure any statement of affairs form they receive directly from the bankrupt or the bankrupt's proxy is forwarded to the Official Receiver as soon as practicable.
 This expectation is in line with the trustee’s duty to take whatever action is practicable to try to ensure that the bankrupt discharges all of his or her duties under the Act (refer to paragraph 19(1)(g)).
 It is also important to ensure that the term of bankruptcy is not extended due to procedural inefficiencies.
-This gesture of client service will also serve to reduce the number of complaints made to the Regulator alleging that a practitioner allowed a statement of affairs to remain outstanding in order that they might benefit from a longer term of bankruptcy.
+This gesture of client service will also serve to reduce the number of complaints made to the Regulator alleging that a practitioner allowed a statement of affairs to remain outstanding in order that the trustee might benefit in some way from a longer term of bankruptcy.

-2.11 In instances where a trustee does not receive a statement of affairs form, the following criteria should be met before an allegation contrary to section 54 (failure to file a statement of affairs) is referred to AFSA Regulation and Enforcement:
+2.14 In instances where a trustee does not receive a statement of affairs form, the following criteria should be met before an allegation contrary to section 54 (failure to file a statement of affairs) is referred to Regulation and Enforcement:

 - confirmation that the bankrupt has been advised of their bankruptcy status and their legal obligation to file a statement of affairs (see the proof of notification provisions in paragraph 2.4 of this Practice Statement)

-2.12 At the conclusion of a prosecution for an offence contrary to section 54 of the Act and where the bankrupt continues to fail to file their statement of affairs, AFSA Regulation and Enforcement will consider re-prosecuting the matter if the trustee requests in writing that AFSA Regulation and Enforcement continue their involvement.
+2.15 At the conclusion of a prosecution for non-compliance with section 54 of the Act and where the bankrupt continues to fail to file their statement of affairs, Regulation and Enforcement will consider re-prosecuting the matter if the trustee requests in writing that Regulation and Enforcement continue their involvement.

-2.13 Failure to refer matters to AFSA Regulation and Enforcement that meet the above standards may constitute an AFSA Regulation inspection error as a breach of a trustee’s paragraph 19(1)(i) duty.
-If it is considered a breach has occurred, an inspection error will be recorded by AFSA Regulation and noted on the trustee’s file.
+2.16 Failure to refer matters to Regulation and Enforcement that meet the above standards may constitute a Regulation inspection error as a breach of a trustee’s paragraph 19(1)(i) duty.
+If it is considered a breach has occurred, an inspection error will be recorded by Regulation and noted on the trustee’s registration record.

-2.16 The provision of information to the Inspector-General in these circumstances will be deemed compliance with the trustee’s obligations in accordance with paragraph 19(1)(i) of the Act in relation to referring a bankrupt for not filing their statement of affairs form.
+2.18 The provision of information to the Inspector-General in these circumstances will be deemed to comply with the trustee’s obligations in accordance with paragraph 19(1)(i) of the Act in relation to referring a bankrupt for not filing their statement of affairs form.

 3. Complex offences

 3.1 Complex offences are those offences which do not fall within the definition of a compliance offence (administrative) and cannot be resolved by way of a compliance letter.
-Typical offences within this category may include subsections 263(1), 265(4), 265(5), 265(8), 267(1) and 269(1), and sections 266, 271 and 272.
 Generally speaking, complex offences are those that involve fraud and/or financial loss.
+Typical offences within this category may include subsections 263(1), 265(4), 265(5), 265(8), 267(2) and 269(1), and sections 266, 271 and 272.

 4. Objections to discharge